Davide Scaramuzza

 This book has sold over 10 thousand copies worldwide and is among the most used textbooks for teaching mobile robotics in universities.

-He also has entrepreneurial achievements.
+He also counts several entrepreneurial achievements.

-In 2016, Zurich-Eye bacame Facebook Zurich (English, German, recent news),
+In 2016, Zurich-Eye became Facebook/Meta Zurich (English, German, recent news),

 In 2020, he co-founded SUIND, which developes smart agricultural drones.

-also in technology-focused media, such as IEEE Spectrum, MIT Technology Review, Tech Crunch, Wired, The Verge (full list here).
+also in technology-focused media, such as IEEE Spectrum, MIT Technology Review, Tech Crunch, Wired, and The Verge (full list here).

 Contact